Sorry, you need to enable JavaScript to visit this website.

 • If asymptomatic and improved on subsequent examination, resume PEMAZYRE at a lower dose

-• If symptoms persist or examination does not improve, consider permanent discontinuation of PEMAZYRE, based on clinical status
+• If symptoms persist or no improvement is observed upon examination, consider permanent discontinuation of PEMAZYRE based on clinical status

 Hyperphosphatemia was observed in patients treated with PEMAZYRE1